Rank-sparsity decomposition for planted quasi clique recovery: Introduction

 \section{Introduction}

-There are many real-life optimization problems involving constraints on rank of matrices.
+Many real-life optimization problems involve constraints on rank of matrices.
 Low order controller design, minimal realization theory, and model reduction are some examples from control theory \cite{rechtguaranteed}.
 Furthermore, in some areas of artificial intelligence, the problems of manifold learning, multi-task learning and inference with partial information have been cast as rank minimization problems (RMP) \cite{recht2008necessary}. \citeauthor{amesnuclear} \cite{amesnuclear} recently applied rank minimization technique to solve the maximum clique problem.
 The maximum clique problem requires finding the largest complete subgraph in a given graph.
 The maximum clique problem is applicable in identifying connected components in a computer or telecommunications network \cite{abellomaximum}, coding theory, fault diagnosis in multiprocessor systems, and pattern recognition \cite{ames}.
 However, the maximum clique problem is too confining for some applications like data mining/clustering, community detection, criminal network analysis, epidemic control \cite{balasthesis}.
 Therefore, various clique relaxation models have emerged to bridge this gap.
-Prominent among them is the maximum also known as maximum $\gamma$-clique.
-Finding maximum $\gamma$-clique in a graph means finding the largest subgraph with required edge density with $\gamma \in (0, 1]$.
+Prominent among them is the maximum quasi-clique also known as maximum $\gamma$-clique.
+Finding maximum $\gamma$-clique in a graph means finding the largest subgraph with required edge density, $\gamma \in (0, 1]$.
 When $\gamma = 1$, the maximum quasi-clique problem is equivalent to the maximum clique problem.
 Various heuristic methods are available for maximum quasi-clique recovery but the theoretical basis is lacking.
-This paper present the first theoretical framework for maximum quasi-clique recovery.
-We formulate a new convex problem for $\gamma$-clique recovery by generalising the idea in \cite{amesnuclear} for the maximum quasi-clique problem.
-More importantly, we derive a theoretical guarantee for when the formulated convex problem succeeds by using a new type of norm known as the $l_{\infty,2}$ norm.
-The rest of this paper is organised as follows.
-We define symbols and notations in Section \ref{notations} while a brief survey of previous related work is contained in Section \ref{lr}.
-We present our main results and the proof of our main theorem, Theorem \ref{main}, in Section \ref{mainresults} and \ref{mainproof} respectively.
-Section \ref{experiments} contains the numerical experiment while we give concluding remarks in Section \ref{conclusion}.
+This paper presents the first theoretical framework for maximum quasi-clique recovery.
+We formulate a new convex problem for $\gamma$-clique recovery by generalising the idea in \cite{amesnuclear}.
+We formulate a convex model for recovery of planted maximum quasi-clique using the nuclear norm and matrix $l_1$ norm (defined in Section \ref{notations}).
+More importantly, we establish a guarantee of convergence for the formulated convex program through the application of a novel norm, the \(l_{\infty,2}\) norm.
+Finally, we have applied the formulated model in recovery of planted maximum quasi-clique using a sythetic data.